-In this week’s signature for email myth-busting article series, we discuss the dreaded spam folder – that bottomless pit of unwanted, unused, and downright dangerous email messages!
-Is it really true that images in your email signature will send them straight to the spam folder?
-At least many people think that if you include any type of image in an email signature, you’ve just booked your email message a first-class ticket to the trash can.
+In this week’s email signature myth-busting article series, we discuss the dreaded spam folder – that bottomless pit of unwanted, unused, and downright dangerous email messages!
+Is it true that images in your email signature will send them straight to the spam folder?
+At least many people think that if you include any type of image in an email signature, you’ve just booked your email message a first-class ticket to the bin.
 What do you think?
 You may be surprised to find out the truth!
 Let’s bust the spam folder myth.

 Verdict: ABSOLUTELY NOT.